Human-Singularity/gregory-ms-website/content/post/2025-07-05-clearer-view-into-multiple-sclerosis-research/index.md

 ### What is Next{.title}

-This website and the whole of Gregory AI are still the work of a very small team.
+This website and the whole of GregoryAi are still the work of a very small team.
 I have been taking care of the programming and development of new features, with the guidance of friends with much more knowledge than me.

 The plan for the next months is to rebuild the Observatory page where we were listing research per category and medication.
 In the meantime, these last improvements forced us to remove that page for now.